 Take a look at a few of the comments made on Lady Gaga’s Facebook post.
 Right or wrong, she definitely got people talking about the Eucharist and for this, we should be thankful!
 The first comment below is particularly touching.

 We can utilize the power of a celebrity’s influence in our own evangelization efforts.
 It’s a lot more natural to start a conversation with, “Did you see what Lady Gaga posted about the Eucharist?
-What do you think of that?” than “Do you believe in Real Presence of Jesus in the Eucharist?”
+What do you think of that?” than “Do you believe in the Real Presence of Jesus in the Eucharist?”
 Again, these are great examples of how anyone can turn back to the faith.
 We all have struggles, yet we can always come back to God!
 Pop culture is a common ground that we can use to initiate good conversations with friends, family, and co-workers.
 Ask questions that will get them thinking about their own beliefs.

 I know it might sound funny, but I’ve always had the heart to pray for celebrities.
 Mostly because I realize that they have a lot more power to influence the lives of others than most people do.
 They are in the public eye, which makes being a Christian even more difficult.
 (Not sure I would care to have my sins broadcasted on every gossip show and the headline of every tabloid!)
 Pray for your favorite celebrity to grow stronger in their faith and come to a deeper understanding of what a life lived for Jesus looks like.
 And remember, we are indeed all sinners!
 If you ever get a chance to meet them face to face, ask them to pray for you too!